Safety and security and FAQs

 Click on your task title – next to the task category icon.
 Then ‘Edit’.
 You’ll see your drafted task form.
 You can add information and your 3 preferred task dates/times.
 Then press ‘Submit’ and we will review your task before it’s published to the website.
-If you’re not ready to submit your task, press ‘Save’ to finish it later.
+If you’re not ready to submit your task, press ‘Save to my draft tasks’ to finish it later.
 Remember to choose dates/times for volunteer Helpers that aren’t too close to the current date.
 This gives people time to plan to help you.

 Have you verified your email address?
 An email was sent to you when you joined with a link to verify your email.
 It might be in your ‘junk’.
 Once you verify your email address, you can log in.